 Branding is a way of declaring who you are to the people that matter: your clients, your prospective clients, colleagues, judges, the community that you service, and the public.
 Here’s what you must know about branding for family lawyers.

-By Martha Chan, Marketing and Branding Expert
+By Martha Chan, Marketing Expert for Family Lawyers

 Branding helps you attract the kind of clients and cases you want in your practice.
 Do you want complex divorce cases, high-asset or high-conflict clients, or collaborative cases?
 Do you want to attract men, women, or both?
 Military divorce cases?
 Custody cases?